mikey-no/niginx.docker/README.md

 * pauses (oportnity to Ctrl-C) to end the batch file (if you want it to continue to run)
 * does a clean up stomming and removing the container

+## port number
+This may be found in the output from the docker ps command:
+0.0.0.0:**32778**->80/tcp   mynginx3

+A random port number is asigned from range by docker.
+This maps the port 80 from inside the container to this external one.

 # Background

 * Wanted to learn how to do this